seanpm2001/interval/PRECISION.md

 ### Precision

 Computing the exact minimum precision verifying pseudo-injectivity is difficult for the $\textrm{atan2}$ function, as it has two arguments and is non-linear.
-We use the formula above to compute a sound precision, by applying the pseudo-injectivity closed formula on function $\atan$ and an input precision corresponding to the output precision of $\frac{y}{x}$.
+We use the formula above to compute a sound precision, by applying the pseudo-injectivity closed formula on function $\arctan$ and an input precision corresponding to the output precision of $\frac{y}{x}$.

 We were not able to verify that this solution is optimal.